-1. The Supreme Court shall consist of a Chief Justice and six Associate Justices.
+- Section II.
+[1] The Supreme Court shall consist of a Chief Justice and six Associate Justices.
 Five members of the court shall constitute a quorum.
 When necessary, the Chief Justice shall assign the Judge or Judges of the Superior Court, senior in service, as provided by rules of the Supreme Court, to serve temporarily in the Supreme Court.
-In case the Chief Justice is absent or unable to serve, a presiding Justice designated in accordance with rules of the Supreme Court shall serve temporarily in his stead.

-- 2. The Supreme Court shall exercise appellate jurisdiction in the last resort in all cases provided in this Constitution. - 3.
-The Supreme Court shall make rules governing the administration of all courts in the State and, subject to law, the practice and procedure in all such courts.
-The Supreme Court shall have jurisdiction over the admission to the practice of law and the discipline of persons admitted.
+In case the Chief Justice is absent or unable to serve, a presiding Justice designated in accordance with rules of the Supreme Court shall serve temporarily in his stead. - [2] The Supreme Court shall exercise appellate jurisdiction in the last resort in all causes provided in this Constitution. - [3] The Supreme Court shall make rules governing the administration of all courts in the State and, subject to the law, the practice and procedure in all such courts.
+The Supreme Court shall have jurisdiction over the admission to the practice of law and the discipline of persons admitted. - Section III.
+[1] The Superior Court shall consist of such number of judges as may be authorized by law, each of whom shall exercise the powers of the court subject to rules of the Supreme Court.
+The Superior Court shall at all times consist of at least two judges who shall be assigned to sit in each of the counties of this State, and who are resident therein at the time of appointment and reappointment.